JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-10-24-traviscoverall.md

 Note that we also added a dependency on the `connectedAndroidTest` task as that is the one that will actually generate the code coverage report.

-Let's now change the build task in the `travis.yml` so it runs the coveralls task after each built.
+Let's now change the build task in the `travis.yml` so it runs the `coveralls` task after every build.
 While not strictly necessary to still define the `connectedAndroidTest` task, I prefer to do so as it makes it more explicit what `Gradle` will exactly be building.

 ```yaml
 script: